 Well, I’ve just bought myself a turntable, but a bizarre thing has happened.
-After first trying out my old vinyl on the new turntable, I ended up going on to enjoy the sound of the old bakelite 78s the most.
-Possibly reminded me of my very first musical experiences when at around six or seven-years-old I was deemed old enough to play my mum and dad’s records on their little mono record player.
+After first trying out my old vinyl on the new turntable, I ended up going on to enjoy the sound of the old shellac resin 78s the most.
+Possibly reminded me of my very first musical experiences when at around six or seven years old, I was deemed old enough to play my mum and dad’s records on their little mono record player.
 One of my favourites back then was Changing Partners by Patti Page so that was the first one I listened to.
 This song was recorded by at least three artists in 1954 (the others I know of being Kay Starr and Bing Crosby) but this is a beautiful, slow and gentle version.

 Patti Page was a big American recording artist who hailed from Tulsa, Oklahoma and had her roots in country music.
 She’d already had a really big hit with Tennessee Waltz and Changing Partners had definitely borrowed heavily from that earlier song (very heavily).
 She was also the artist responsible for How Much Is That Doggie In The Window which had appeared in the fledgling UK charts in 1953 but I’ll forgive her for that one it was after all, the decade of the novelty song.